Praveen-M54/Pneumonia-Detection/README.md

-# Implemented XCEPTION,VGG16 model in x_ray images to predict person is having pneumonia
+# Implemented XCEPTION,VGG16 model in x_ray images to predict if a person is having pneumonia